kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 ### Risks and Mitigations

 - immutable metadata would break API machinery.
-We forbid the `x-kubernetes-immutable` at the root of the object and inside `.metadata`. `kind` and `apiVersion` are immutable implicitly.
+We forbid the `x-kubernetes-mutability` and `x-kubernetes-key-mutability` at the root of the object and inside `.metadata`. `kind` and `apiVersion` are immutable implicitly.
 We might publish immutable though for some of these fields.